 What do I need to make edible ghosts?

-To make edible ghosts you’ll need white vanilla fondant for the white sheet, donut holes or cake pops for the head, clear piping gel, and edible candy eyeballs.
-If you’re unable to find candy eyeballs, you may freehand eyes and mouths with black icing!
+To make these ghostly decorations, you’ll need white vanilla fondant for the body, donut holes or cake pops for the head, clear piping gel, and edible candy eyeballs.
+If you can’t find candy eyeballs, you can use black icing to make eyes and mouths by hand.

 Best chocolate cupcakes